suryat92/AIDevSecOps-AI-powered-DevSecOps-/Linux-Course/online-linux-course.md

 # 🚀 Learning Linux & Shell Scripting For DevOps - Online Environment

+# What is Linux?
+(Definition)

+**Linux** is a free, open-source operating system based on Unix.
+It is the foundation of most servers, cloud platforms, and DevOps tools worldwide.
+Linux is known for its stability, security, and flexibility, allowing multiple users and multitasking, and treating everything (devices, processes, data) as files in a hierarchical directory structure.

+## Why Learn Linux for DevOps?

+Linux powers the majority of IT infrastructure and cloud environments.
+DevOps professionals rely on Linux for automation, server management, and application deployment.
+Mastering Linux and shell scripting is essential for anyone pursuing a career in DevOps, cloud computing, or system administration.

 ## Course Overview

 **Target Audience:** Computer Science Students